input-output-hk/foliage/README.md

 `<package>/<version>/patches` will be applied as a patch to the source tarball before creating the source distribution.

-:warning: Note that it is not possible to "apply a timestamp" to a patch.
-A patch changes the content of the source distribution and the repository can only provide one source distribution for given package name and version.
+:warning: It is not possible to "apply a timestamp" to a patch.
+A patch changes the content of the source distribution and the repository can only provide one source distribution for a given package name and version.

-If you want to add patches incrementally, you can add a patched version as a new entry in the index.
-The metadata file can point to the pre-existing non-patched url.
+If you want to add patches incrementally, you can add a new patched version.
+The source url for the new version can point to the non-patched url.

 ## Author